KTH-UrbanT/mubes-ubem/README.md

 __ReadResults__ : contains one template to read the results and some functions for post-processing in the Utilities.py file.

 ## Run simulation case
 The __ModelerFolder__ is the playground of the Modeler.
 Within this folder, several templates are proposed.
-These are to be copy\paste in order to enable new releases/updates from the templates without altering your local changes.
+These are to be copy/paste in order to enable new releases/updates from the templates without altering your local changes.
 The templates are :
 __Pathways_Template.txt__ : This file gives the paths to your local path of energyplus and to the needed geojson intput files (one file for the buildings and one file for the shading walls of the surrounding environement of each building).
 Its name is given as parameter in the builder file (see below). **This file is to be modified with local paths** .
 __Outputs_Template.txt__ : This file proposes a list of available outputs from EP.
 It has been build from a .rdd file from EP.
 The required outputs should be indicated in this file.
 It also indicates at which frequency the modeler wants his ouputs.
 __CaseBuilder_Template.py__ : this is the main builder file.
 This template gives an example for a full process to be launched.
 Read carefuly the comments below the *if __name__ == '__main__' :* as important choices are to be done here by the modeler before launching a simulation.
 This scripts if the main one.
 It deals with the construction of the .idf file for each building and either launches the parallel computing option for all or creates the FMUs of all buildings.
 It will automatically create a folder (at the same level of main MUBES_UBEM folder and if not already created) that will be called __MUBES_SimResults__ and that will have subfolders for each case that is launched.
 The subfolder will be named as the CaseName in the CaseBuilder scripts (see comments below the *if __name__ == '__main__' :*).

 Some few other files are present in this folder :